arcus/education_modules/data_visualization_in_seaborn/data_visualization_in_seaborn.md

 You may be noticing that the distribution of non-smokers, which makes up the majority of the data, appears to be covering the other smaller groups.
 By default, seaborn plots each group as if they were each their own histogram, making each slightly translucent so you can see where distributions overlap.
 The height of each colored bar shows the count for that bin within that group.

-That's often the most useful way to plot multiple histograms, but in this case, it makes it hard to see the smoker and ex-smoker distributions clearly because they fall completely within the non-smoker distribution.
+That's often the most useful way to plot multiple histograms, but in this case, it makes it hard to see the smoker and ex-smoker distributions clearly because they are completely covered by the non-smoker distribution.

 You can control how `seaborn` plots the distributions with the `multiple` argument.
 To show stacked groups instead, use `multiple = "stack"`.
 This will put the three distributions one on top of the other, so the height of all three colors together in each bin corresponds to the total count across groups; the silhouette of this histogram will be identical to the original histogram without coloring by group.